Maximum class size (6th-8th grade): 28

 As NMSA executive director Sue Swaim insists, “When all of these 14 characteristics are in place in middle level schools, young adolescents have the best possibility of reaching their full potential.”

-In 2012, ALCS implemented a one-to-one iPad program in middle school.
-Every enrolled sixth through eighth grade student receives an iPad at the beginning of the year; students bring their iPads to school and take them home each day, and check them back in to the school at the end of the school year, as with any textbook.
-All middle school teachers also have their own iPads that they use in class with their students, taking advantage of a number of different applications (“apps”) that reinforce the school curriculum.
-Because children today – especially at the middle school level and older –are more commonly using their own electronic devices at home to interact with the world, ALCS feels it is important and ultimately a great advantage to use the same innovations in the classroom to present the curriculum in much more personal, interactive, and engaging ways.
-The video to the right is a project created for a regional technology fair in 2015 by a 7th grader, using his iPad and the StopMotion app.
+Every enrolled 6-8th grade student receives a Chromebook at the beginning of the year; students bring their Chromebook to school and take them home each day, and check them back in to the school at the end of the school year, as with any textbook.
+Our middle school students do a sizable amount of work in the Google Suite (G-Suite) – both creative and productive – and other web-based collaborative tools.
+Because our kids today are “technology natives,” it is imperative and ultimately a great advantage to use the same innovations in the classroom to present the curriculum in much more personal, interactive, and engaging ways.
+Please visit our Technology page for more info.